 “In Place of Now” - opens February 12

-This exhibition takes on the idea of “otherness” by bringing together artists both established and emerging, whose work functions in politically subversive acts.
-Curated by writer/scholar Rone Shavers and Opalka Director Judie Gilmore, the exhibit incorporates works by Shani Crowe, Willie Cole, Renée Cox, Krista Franklin and others.
+This exhibition takes on the idea of “otherness” by bringing together artists both established and emerging, whose work deals with politically subversive acts.
+Afrofuturism is a common thread in the show, curated by writer/scholar Rone Shavers and Opalka Director Judie Gilmore.
+The exhibit incorporates works by Shani Crowe, Wayne Hodge, Renée Cox, Krista Franklin and others.

 Tang Teaching Museum